wishfoundry/union-builder/README.md

 ### Instance methods

-Furthermore it is possible to add instance methods.
+It is also possible to add shared methods to the instances.
 A Maybe type with a map function could thus be defined as follows:

 ```javascript